sashinpivotal/java-assessment/README.md

 - Create package "org.humanity.client" and in it, create main-class "PersonClient".
-- Create 3 instances of "Person" class, providing "name" and "birthDate" as constructor arguments, and call "toString()" on each, printing the returned string from each call.
+- Create 3 instances of "Person" class, providing "name" and "birthDate" values as constructor arguments, and call "toString()" on each, printing the returned string from each call.
 Use the following as values of "name" and "birthDate".